splresearch/pocdart_documentation/scrum/Card Size Power-up Module.md

 There are a few problems currently that should be kept in mind when working with this module.

 Because there are only three buckets to determine the size of a card, there is no built-in way to keep track of retro points for a given card.
-To help alleviate this issue, should a card be recycled another Sprint - a custom field named "Total" should be created.
-Inside of that field, the total amount of Story Points allocated to the life of a given card should be stored.
+To help alleviate this issue, should a card be recycled into another Sprint - a custom field named "Total" should be created.
+Inside of that field, the total amount of Story Points allocated a given card's lifetime should be stored.

 # Configuration